tom773/svoker/README.md

 <h1>Svoker</h1>

-Learning Svelte by building a poker game.
+Learning Svelte, Networking, Websockets by building a poker game.
+Aim is to have this be a full fledged poker game with multiplayer support.

-Now featuring WebAssembly!
-Ever wondered how to Shoehorn more Rust into a simple frontend project?
-Look no further than WASM!

 <h3>To Do</h3>